Adjustments Based on Enrollment

 What Will Be Adjusted in the Cost of Attendance?

-The following components will be adjusted in the financial aid cost of attendance based on enrolled hours.
-They will be adjusted to the “cost per credit hour” multiplied by enrolled credit hours.
+If a student does not enroll full-time, the following components will be adjusted in their financial aid cost of attendance based on enrolled hours.
+These will be adjusted to the “cost per credit hour” multiplied by enrolled credit hours.

 - University tuition

 - University fees

 - Books and supplies

 Personal expenses are only adjusted if a student’s enrollment is below half-time.
 If enrollment is above half-time, the personal expenses component of the financial aid COA remains the same.
 If enrollment is below half-time, personal expenses are adjusted to $0.

 Room and meals estimates within the COA are not adjusted, even if a student is only enrolled in one credit hour.
 They will have full-time room and meals estimates.

 What Will Be Adjusted in the Financial Aid?